The St David Awards are the national awards of Wales and are nominated for by the public.

 What happens next

-The successful 2018 nominees will be contacted in late December to early January and will be invited to the finalist announcement on 15 February 2018 where the Rt Hon.
-Carwyn Jones, First Minister of Wales will publicly reveal the finalists.
+Each year, the successful nominees are contacted in late December to early January and are invited to the finalist announcement in February where the Rt Hon.
+Carwyn Jones, First Minister of Wales publicly reveals the finalists.

-Finalists will be filmed and interviewed to produce short films detailing their achievements.
+Finalists are filmed and interviewed between January – March to produce short films detailing their achievements.

-All finalists will be invited to the awards ceremony on 22 March 2018.
+All finalists are invited to the awards ceremony in March.

 What the finalists and winners win